Living in London but in Dublin for a weekend for a quiz show…

 21st November, Tuesday

-It was in a wine bar called Suesy Street, at the end of the night of the quiz, that J. and I ran into Maureen, who was sitting on her own at the counter, with her friend in the process of getting off with a guy, nearby.
-Soon he told her that there was something strange about her.
+It was in a wine bar called Suesy Street, at the end of the night of the quiz, that J. and I ran into Maureen, who was sitting on her own at the counter.
+Her friend was in the process of getting off with a guy, nearby.
+Soon J. told her that there was something strange about her.

 “Maybe it’s because I don’t simper.”